Foadsf/OpenHertz/README.md

 # OpenHertz
-OpenHertz is a cross-platform Free, Libre, and Open Source Software (FLOSS) for Hertzian contact calculations.
+OpenHertz is a Free, Libre, and Open Source Software (FLOSS) for Hertzian contact calculations.

 ## Installation:

+- No installation is required.
+Just go to [the website](https://foadsf.github.io/OpenHertz/) and start using it.

-- Download this repository in ZIP format and unarchive it somewhere on your computer. (in a directory where there are no spaced in the path)
+- But if you want to use it locally, download this repository in ZIP format and unarchive it somewhere on your computer. (in a directory where there are no spaced in the path)

 <!-- ![Download the zip](pics/download.png) -->
 <pre>